OnmejeTg/HN-headline-email/README.md

 # HN-headline-email
-This repo is an automatic email sender project.
-It uses BeautifulSoup to scrap news headlines from hacker news website and sends it to a specified email.
+In this project I used BeautifulSoup to scrap news headline from the hackernews website and automatically send it to my email.
+You can specify your own email to implement it.